 This is another situation where the scammers will tell you that they’ve funded a bunch of films this way.
 “Name one,” I’ll challenge them.
 And their response will be something like the phony consultants say, “It’s confidential.”
 HA!
 The film business is the exact opposite of confidential!
 Every single person who works on a film is credited, down to the guy who pours the coffee!
 There ain’t no magic bank loan.

 I don’t want to write this article to stomp on anyone’s dreams.
 The goal is to make sure you’re staying away from everything above and focusing on the right way to raise money, which is hard work, prepping your project, improving it, targeting the right investors, and closing them.
-If you’d like to learn how to do that, check out my Bankroll Your Film Training Series.
+If you’d like to learn how to do that, check out this film investor training.